Step aboard and let the gentle sway of the water carry you on an unforgettable adventure along the iconic Thames River.

 If you'd like to explore the city at your own pace, book a combination ticket for the Red Bus and the Thames River Cruise.
 You'll be able to view the Globe, Tower Bridge, and Buckingham Palace.

 Why stop with the land and the sea, though?
-You can add a ticket for the London Eye as well, so you can see the twinkling lights of London from the sky as well.
+You can add a ticket for the London Eye as well, so you can see the twinkling lights of London from the sky.

 Tate to Tate